frankMazzarella/ghost-mode-backup/README.md

 - Place the executable in the directory of your choice and start
 - The executable will create a configuration file if it does not exist
-- The executable will attempt to assume default data such as usename and game id
+- The executable will attempt to assume default data such as username and game id
   - These values can be manually added to the configuration file if needed
 - The executable will create a backup directory and store gamesaves on an interval